 Every day is not the same ol’ same ol’ because even simple errands are being done in a foreign country and can be an adventure.
 There is an overall new flavor to daily events.
 Regulation is noticeably less than North of the Border and that has its appeal.
 There are more choices and less taxes.
 Buying most prescription drugs is as easy as walking into a pharmacy and asking.
 No need for a script from a doctor.
 Having an adult beverage on the beach while watching the sunset is morally acceptable.
 Even smoking is permissible in common sense locations.

-While living in a foreign country is definitely not for everyone, there are plenty of reasons why living overseas makes for a rewarding retirement lifestyle.
+While living in a foreign country is definitely not for everyone, there are plenty of reasons you should retire abroad, and why living overseas makes for a rewarding retirement lifestyle.
 The only way you will know is to try it for yourself.
 Don’t let anyone else decide for you.